 I’ve had a lot of requests recently for exercises for the SI joint.
-I’ve been thinking of all the exercises my PT Paula gave me, as well as a few I came up with on my own.

 The transverse abdominis is the #1 most important muscle to strengthen to stabilize the sacroiliac joint.
 As you can see here, it wraps around the whole front of your torso.
 When you tighten it, it’s like tightening a corset.

 A big part of my recovery was learning to consciously activate my TA at times when my SI joints were hurting, and I was having trouble making it from Point A to Point B. I’d think, “Oh wait– I have this amazing muscle that can help!”
 Then I would contract my TA, and it would almost feel as though someone or something was giving me a gentle hug in the front of my body, helping to hold me up.

 Although this muscle is in the front of the body, it actually helps to support your whole spine.
 When it’s working, the difference is night and day.

 The tricky thing about the TA is it’s not the most straightforward thing to learn to identify.
 As the guy in this video says above, it’s not like strengthening a muscle like the bicep, where you are looking to create a lot of force.